Sage/f-streams/lib/helpers/binary.md

 ## helpers for binary streams

-`import * as f from 'f-streams'`
+`import { binaryReader, binaryWriter } from 'f-streams'`

 ----

-* `reader = ez.helpers.binary.reader(reader, options)`
+* `reader = binaryReader(reader, options)`
-  Wraps a raw buffer reader and returns a reader with additional API to handle binary streams.
+  Wraps a raw Buffer reader and returns a reader with additional API to handle binary streams.
   By default the reader is configured as big endian.
   You can configure it as little endian by setting the `endian` option to `"little"`.